HMS Southampton (1757)

 HMS Southampton was the name ship of the 32-gun Southampton-class fifth-rate frigates of the Royal Navy.
 She was launched in 1757 and served for more than half a century until wrecked in 1812.

 Career

 In 1772, Southampton – at the time commanded by the capable John MacBride, destined for a distinguished naval career – was sent to Elsinore, Denmark, to take on board and convey to exile in Germany the British Princess Caroline Matilda, George III's sister, who had been deposed from her position as Queen of Denmark due to her affair with the social reformer Johan Struensee.

+Sometime in 1777, under command of Will Garnier, she captured sloops Swift and Speedwell, schooners Sally, Tryall, and Hope, and one unknown.
+Before 18 October she captured another schooner Sally.
+Before 11 November she captured snow Washington.
+On 7 December she captured schooner Hazard.
+On 19 December she captured brig Lark.
+On 22 December she captured ship Speculation.
+On 17 January, 1778 she captured schooner Unity.
+She captured Brig Henry on unknown date.
+On 1 April, 1778 her tender captured sloop "John & Milsey" off Montie Christi.